CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module APP.3.6 DNS server.md

 ** Caching-Only DNS Server **

 The caching-only DNS server is a special case of a resolving DNS server.
 Typically, a DNS server, whether advertising or resolving DNS server, is authoritative for one or more zones.
-This means that he has read out the domain information about these zones from the master files or received them from his master DNS server via a zone transfer.
+This means that he has read out the domain information about these zones from the master files or received from his master DNS server via a zone transfer.
 Caching-only DNS servers, on the other hand, are not authoritative for any zone; they have no zones themselves.
 They are usually used to receive requests and perform name resolution.
 Caching-only DNS servers are often used as forwarders for intra-institution resolving DNS servers when they need to resolve domain information from the Internet.

 ### 3.2 Literature

-Further information about threats and security measures in the area of ​​"DNS servers" can be found in the following publications, among others:
+Further information on threats and security measures in the area of ​​"DNS servers" can be found in the following publications, among others:

 * #### [BSICS055] Secure Deployment of DNS Services: